uptycslabs/terraform-google-gcr-config/README.md

 In addition to these resources, the newly created service account will have the following roles attached to it:
 - roles/artifactregistry.reader
 - roles/iam.serviceAccountTokenCreator
+If gcr_integration is true, the following role will also be attached:
 - roles/storage.objectViewer

 ## Prerequisites